Jan 20, 2026 · 7 min read

 Integrating AI into the shop floor using legacy methods usually involves brittle custom API scripts or risky direct database connections.
 MCP solves three fundamental industrial pain points:

 AI models act as clients.
 They ask the MCP Server for specific data (e.g., "What is the current temperature of Oven 3?").
 The MCP Server executes the query, fetches the data, and returns the result to the AI.
-Because the MCP Server handles the actual data extraction, you can mathematically guarantee that the AI is restricted to Read-Only operations.
-There is no physical or software path for the AI to execute a "Write" command to a machine.
+Because the MCP Server handles the actual data extraction, you can enforce Read-Only operations through scoped tools, role-based access, and network segmentation.
+Under this architecture, direct machine "Write" commands are intentionally excluded from the MCP tool surface.

 With an MCP Server, you define the exact scope of what the AI is allowed to see.
-You can expose the last 7 days of OEE data and error logs, while completely hiding sensitive financial data or critical control tags.
+You can expose the last 7 days of OEE data and error logs, while keeping sensitive financial data or critical control tags outside exposed tool scopes.
 The AI doesn't get raw SQL access; it gets access to governed, pre-approved "Tools".

 Every time the AI requests data, the MCP server logs it.
 You retain a complete audit trail of exactly what the AI looked at, when it looked at it, and who initiated the prompt.